jupyterhub/jupyterhub/docs/source/rbac/index.md

 ## Motivation
 The JupyterHub API requires authentication before allowing changes to the administration system.
 For instance, currently the default behaviour is that creating or deleting users requires *admin rights*.
 This ensures that an arbitrary user, or even an unauthenticated third party, cannot disrupt the status of the Hub.

 This system is functional, but lacks flexibility.
-If your Hub serves a number of users in different departments, you might want to delegate permissions to other users or automate certain processes.
-With this framework, appointing a 'group-only admin', or a bot that culls idle servers, requires granting full rights to all actions.
-This can be error-prone and violates the [principle of least privilige](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+If your Hub serves a number of users in different groups, you might want to delegate permissions to other users or automate certain processes.
+Appointing a 'group-only admin', or a bot that culls idle servers, requires granting full rights to all actions.
+This can be error-prone and violates the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 To remedy situations like this, we implement an RBAC system.
 By equipping users, groups and services with *roles* that supply them with a collection of permissions (*scopes*), administrators are able to fine-tune which parties are able to access which resources.